This rich and flavorful oxtail stew is also very healthy. Enjoy it as is, or on a bed of mashed cauliflower, for the perfect comfort food meal.

-Oxtail (literally,the tail of an ox cut into pieces) is rich in glucosamine, glycine, marrow and collagen.
+Oxtail stew is highly nourishing and very healthy.
+Oxtail, the tail of an ox cut into pieces, is rich in glucosamine, glycine, marrow and collagen.
 These nutrients help form bone cells, connective tissue and collagen, which makes oxtail stew a great choice for joint and bone health.

-Oxtail meat is tough and bony, but slow cooking it allows the meat to become very tender and the fat to soften and melt.
+Oxtail meat is tough, but slow cooking it allows the meat to become very tender and the fat to soften and melt.
 I get oxtail at my local Whole Foods, it’s readily available in the meat department.
 It’s also available online.
-If you like slow-cooked, rich and aromatic beef stews, I think you will love oxtail stew.

-- ¼ cup reduced sodium soy sauce (use coconut aminos for a gluten-free, Paleo option)
+- ¼ cup reduced sodium soy sauce (or coconut aminos)

 - 1 tablespoon sesame oil